Nino-cunei/ninmed/docs/about.md

 ### Transliterations

-The JSON files contain plain ATF and interpreted ATF, and include lemmatizations for a fair number of words.
+The JSON files contain plain ATF and interpreted ATF, and include lemmatisations for a fair number of words.

 Where possible we have used the interpreted ATF, since that is the logical, unwrapped